gildas-lormeau/zip.js/BENCHMARKS.md

 - The bundles did not grow with the new engines.
 Gzipped, `dist/zip.min.js` went from 67,869 bytes in 2.13.1 to 67,820 in 2.14.0, `dist/zip-native.min.js` from 73,798 to 72,060 and
   `dist/zip-core.min.js` from 36,405 to 35,493 (`git show <tag>:<file> | gzip -9 | wc -c`):
   sjcl's removal outweighs the JavaScript engine and the kernel.
+Writing the rounds out after 2.14.0 gives some of it back: 71,238, 73,339 and 36,235 bytes for the three files behind the encryption tables above.

 ## Reproduce